IsmailMoudden/FinAssist-public/README.md

 # FinAssist Copilot

-FinAssist Copilot is a dark-themed assistant that helps analysts browse financial PDFs, extract text or images, and query an AI copilot that understands the uploaded content.
+FinAssist Copilot is a assistant that helps analysts browse financial PDFs, extract text or images, and query an AI copilot that understands the uploaded content.
 The repository bundles both the interactive front-end experience and the supporting Python services responsible for OCR, PDF processing, and image understanding.

 ![FinAssist interface preview](static/Screenshot_Demo.png)